-We can revise these terms and conditions and the privacy statement from time to time.
-We will advise you of any changes by a notice on this website.
-Your continued use of our services, through the act of making use of your online services account with us, indicates your acceptance of those changes.
+We can revise these terms and conditions, and the privacy statement from time to time.
+We'll advise you of any changes by a notice on this website.
+Your continued use of your online services account indicates your acceptance of those changes.

-If you have any questions about our Terms & Conditions, please contact our Business Service Centre.
+If you have any questions about our terms and conditions, please contact our Business Service Centre.